Jezzffihuter2022/wangchuyao.github.io/_pages/about.md

 **I am now applying for Assistant Professor and postdoctoral positions beginning in 2026.**

 I am a researcher at the intersection of AI governance, political communication, and computational social science.
-I examine how state strategies and generative AI jointly citizens’ perceptions of political information, constrain political expression, and influence policy preferences.
+I examine how state strategies and generative AI jointly affect citizens’ perceptions of political information, constrain political expression, and influence policy preferences.
 To investigate these dynamics, I combine human-AI interaction, survey experiments, computational text and image analysis, and social network analysis.

 I have authored 8 papers, all published, under review, or in preparation for leading journals.
 These include my [job market paper](https://arxiv.org/abs/2506.16202) under review at *Nature Communications*, and a [publication](https://www.nature.com/articles/s41599-024-04350-1) in *Humanities and Social Sciences Communications* (Nature Portfolio).
 I am working on a paper targeting *Nature Human Behaviour*, supported by grants from LSE, OpenAI, and Google, alongside additional studies in progress for leading political science journals.